jamiejackson/testbox-docs/primers/bdd/bundles_group_your_tests.md

 # Bundles: Group Your Tests

-TestBox relies on the fact of creating testing bundles which are basically CFCs.
-A bundle CFC will hold all the suites and specs a TestBox runner will execute and produce reports on.
+TestBox relies on testing bundles, which are basically CFCs.
+A bundle CFC will hold all the suites and specs that a TestBox runner will execute and produce reports on.

 ```javascript
 component extends="testbox.system.BaseSpec"{